Last Updated: May 2026

 National Museum of Civil War Medicine

-By the time of the Civil War in 1861, ether and chloroform had already been used for general anesthesia.
-Chloroform was non-flammable and ether was highly flammable.
-Both agents caused severe nausea and were hard on the liver.
-During the Civil War, these inhalation anesthetics became indispensable and were used in over 95% of the surgeries, most of which were amputations.
+This is a painting of the first operation performed under ether — a small tumor removed from a patient’s jaw.
+By the time of the Civil War in 1861, ether and chloroform had already been in use for general anesthesia.
+Chloroform was non-flammable (ether was highly flammable) but both caused severe nausea and were hard on the liver.
+During the Civil War, these inhalation anesthetics became indispensable and were used in over 95% of surgeries — most of which were amputations.

 Three out of four operations were amputations.

-The fluid was usually injected through an artery and could consist of arsenic, bichloide of mercury, zinc chloride, creosote, turpentine, and a red dye to give a more natural coloration.
+Handling the dead presented its own challenges.
+If the family wanted the body returned, embalming was performed and billed to the family.
+The fluid was typically injected through an artery and could include arsenic, bichloride of mercury, zinc chloride, creosote, turpentine, and a red dye to restore natural coloration.
+Michael being a physician and anesthesiologist enjoyed the museum.

 Harpers Ferry National Historical Park